noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 24/6/2021 18:00 **Aurora** and **Francesca** doing heavy stalk to me. **Francesca** saying that she will kill me.

+- 24/6/2021 20:22 **Francesca**: I'm who administrate corruption in the Italian state using the human trade network transmitted by neural weapons from Catalunya.
+Uff...what a declaration Francesca.
+Fantastic!

+- 25/6/2021 12:22 **Francesca** always is torturing me using electromagnetic weapons and I say: What are you searching about in my interiors?
+Her reply is a clear sign that this woman has lost totally, and I repeat totally, her mind.
+Totally.
+Now I know that she is protected by the Jesuits order but in a canonical code point of view that could be called "possession".
+She is totally crazy, but I am no one to start an investigation inside the Catholic Church.
+She sometimes says that she thinks that I'm the devil.
+This is the most absurd think that I've listen in all over my life.
+Help United Nation.

 - ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)